Yashnair123/RTs-for-AdaptiveData/README.md

 | `3`  | 5.2.3. |
 | `4`  | 5.2.2. |

-The full command line input for `testing_driver.py` comprises 10 arguments: 1. the number of desired trials/repetitions to be run, 2. horizon $T$, 3. job/seed number, 4. adaptive assignment algorithm name, 5. if the null hypothesis is being used
+The full command line input for `testing_driver.py` then comprises 10 arguments: 1. number of trials, 2. horizon $T$, 3. job/seed number, 4. adaptive assignment algorithm name, 5. whether or not the data is generated under the null (i.e., `True` if the data is drawn according to the null and `False` if it is drawn according to the alternative), 6. style, 7. whether or not to use the weighted MC randomization test, 8. $\epsilon$, 9. number of resamples $m$, 10. setting.
+Thus one example input for this runscript is `1000 100 0 epsilon_greedy False c True 0.1 100 1`.